Distance and Mass Correction on Logarithmic Metrics for High Z's, Due to the Non-Cero Angular Momentum in an Isotropic Rotational Universe Hypothesis

 DL, proper distance estimated under the assumption of constant time.

-¢, average of cover the logarithmic scale
+¢, average of c over the log scale

-Standard candles supernovae Ia distances estimation, may include other variables like metallicity -more luminosity with less heavy particles, that may be more common the more further they are and needs a better knowledge of the processes.
-According metrics normally in use the Z=1, is given in tro/2, but according to a metric in which the time is also affected by the scale factor, radial time would be transported to an axis as
+Standard candles supernovae Ia distances estimation, may include other variables like metallicity -more luminosity with less heavy particles, that may be more common the more further they are-; and needs a better knowledge of the processes.
+According metrics normally in use the Z=1, is given in t ro/2, but according to a metric in which the time is also affected by the scale factor, radial time would be transported to an axis as

 and would also apply the above Dc correction, plus a correction of the time scale transporting an axis with a linear scale -cdt- by

 According to this metrics the speed of light at every moment of the past seems inversely proportional to the time, because it's referenced to constant time, but still remains constant for a divine observer, as the relation between tr and Dc: 2π, is constant.

 If the assumptions were correct and model fits with the choice of what is relevant, regardless of the values of Λ, ɱ, c and Ho, we should be measuring a redshift corresponding to the difference between Dc in each metric with its cosmological correction of its proper distance dependent on the above parameters.
 The question is: regarding what model applies the correction?
 Linear, de Sitter, ΛCDM, Benchmark,...?

 It happens that when calculating the distance correction